-Did you know that the average American household has more televisions in the home than people?
-And, did you know that the average time spent per month watching television for the AVERAGE television viewer is over 151 hours per month.
-151 hours per month equates to around 37.75 hours per week, and just over 5 hours per day.
+Did you know that the average American household has more televisions than people?
+And, did you know that the average television viewer spends over 151 hours per month watching TV?
+That equates to around 37.75 hours per week, or just over 5 hours a day.

-According to market studies, this number is on the constant increase as television viewing availability is becoming more and more convenient.
-Several years ago, without 3G, 4G, Wi-Fi and other forms of internet access that makes television viewing on the go possible, it was not possible to spend your time away from home watching your favorite sitcom or sports program.
-Today, people are stuck to the boob tube in their vehicles, on public transportation and can even access their favorite shows on wireless mobile devices (including phones) from nearly anywhere on the planet.
-Suffice it to say that we are quickly becoming a society of couch potato television addicts.
+According to market studies, this number is steadily increasing as TV viewing becomes more convenient.
+Years ago, without 3G, 4G, Wi-Fi, and other forms of internet access, it was difficult to watch TV away from home.
+Today, however, people watch TV in their cars, on public transportation, and on mobile devices (including phones) nearly anywhere on the planet.
+Suffice it to say, we’re quickly becoming a society of couch-potato television addicts.

-But what happens when television viewing becomes an obsession?
-What should you do if your spouse watches too much TV and it begins to affect the management of day-to-day life?
-How do you respond to someone when they are constantly complaining that they don’t have enough hours in the day to get their work done, or tend to chores yet haven’t missed an episode of their favorite show in 6 months straight?
-After all, 37.5 hours per week which is on the ‘average’ end of television viewing time, is quite a bit of time spent in front of a television screen.
+But what happens when TV viewing becomes an obsession?
+What should you do if your spouse watches too much TV, and it starts to affect day-to-day life?
+How do you respond to someone who constantly complains about not having enough hours in the day to get work done or complete chores, yet hasn’t missed an episode of their favorite show in 6 months?
+After all, 37.5 hours per week—on the “average” end of TV viewing time—is a lot of time spent in front of a screen.

-According to Thriving Now psychologists that offer an online resource to empower people to live their best lives, television watching is one of the most accepted forms of passive entertainment and self-soothing mechanisms known to society today.
-Unfortunately, because it is so generally accepted, most people have a difficult time admitting that they are watching too much TV, or that TV in general is getting in the way of their happiness and effectiveness in life.
-The website also goes on to say that a spouse who spends their time watching TV, rather than interacting with their family and in lieu of getting associated tasks done is simply using television as an escape.
+According to Thriving Now psychologists, television watching is one of the most accepted forms of passive entertainment and self-soothing known to society today.
+Unfortunately, because it’s so widely accepted, most people have a hard time admitting they’re watching too much TV or that it’s getting in the way of their happiness and productivity.
+The site also points out that a spouse who spends excessive time watching TV instead of interacting with their family or doing necessary tasks is likely using television as an escape.

-it’s easy for you or for other people to pinpoint the problem in someone else’s life.
-The busy wife would have time to get everything done in the course of the day if she was willing to turn off the television a few hours per day.
-Or, the husband whose life is scheduled around the different seasons of sporting events, so much so that he would rather stay home and watch TV than leave the house and who stays up so late that he is left tired day after day, would benefit greatly from knowing when to say when as it pertains to his television viewing.
-But it is not so easy to force someone else to change.
+It’s easy for you, or others, to pinpoint the problem in someone else’s life.
+For example, the busy wife who could get everything done if she just turned off the TV for a few hours per day.
+Or, the husband whose life revolves around the different seasons of sports, to the point where he would rather stay home and watch TV than go out, and ends up staying up late and feeling tired every day.
+Both would benefit greatly from knowing when to say “enough” when it comes to television viewing.
+But forcing someone else to change is never easy.

-If your spouse watches too much TV, or is watching too many movies or is spending an exuberant amount of time playing online video games or Facebooking, it is no doubt disruptive to the relationship.
-One of the only things that YOU can do, is to shine a light on the situation and let them know how YOU feel.
-Before you go on the attack, you might want to spend a week or two keeping accurate track of how much time they spend on passive entertainment so that you have facts to present them with.
-When you show them that they just sat down and watched 41 hours of television in a week’s time, or played online for 60 hours per week it becomes sort of difficult for them to refute your claims that they might be obsessed.
-Plus, presenting them with facts void of emotion and nagging enables you to get your point across without causing anger or resentment.
-Most often, in relationships, when a spouse is constantly nagging the ‘nagged’ partner will often react in a manner that is counter productive.
-For instance, by tuning out even more or watching more television.
+If your spouse watches too much TV, or is spending excessive time watching movies, playing online games, or browsing social media, it’s likely disruptive to your relationship.
+One of the few things you can do is shine a light on the situation and share your feelings.
+Before confronting them, consider tracking their TV viewing time for a week or two so you have facts to present.
+When you can show them they watched 41 hours of TV in one week, or spent 60 hours a week playing games, it’s hard for them to deny there might be an issue.
+Presenting the facts without emotion or nagging helps to get your point across without provoking anger or resentment.
+Often, when one spouse constantly nags, the other may react by tuning out even more or watching more TV.

-According to turnoffyourtv.com, a group designed to help people break free from the addiction of TV viewing TV is an addiction when the following occurs:
+According to TurnOffYourTV.com, a group dedicated to helping people break free from TV addiction, TV can be considered an addiction when:

-‘when the habit interferes with the ability to grow, to learn new things, to lead an active life, then it does constitute a kind of dependence and should be taken seriously.”‘
+“The habit interferes with the ability to grow, to learn new things, to lead an active life.”

-As far back as 1990, a time in life when television viewing was less accessible than it is today The American Psychological Association dubbed television addiction as an addiction similar to pathological gambling.
-In 1990, a symposium at the convention of the American Psychological Association developed the definition of TV addiction as “heavy television watching that is subjectively experienced as being to some extent involuntary, displacing more productive activities, and difficult to stop or curtail.”
+As far back as 1990, a time when TV was less accessible, the American Psychological Association categorized television addiction as similar to pathological gambling.
+During a symposium that year, the APA defined TV addiction as “heavy television watching that is subjectively experienced as being to some extent involuntary, displacing more productive activities, and difficult to stop or curtail.”

-When changing any habits in life, it is important to replace them rather than try to simply give them up or quit cold turkey.
-If you are married to someone who watches TV too much, you can be extremely helpful in helping him or her find other, more useful things to do with their time.
-Perhaps your entire family can learn to monitor and restrict television viewing.
-It is also important to come up with activities that will help you and your spouse connect to one another that do not involve television watching.
-Slowly, but surely replacing TV time with other more meaningful activities will help to curb the TV addiction.
+When changing any habit, it’s important to replace it with something else rather than trying to quit cold turkey.
+If you’re married to someone who watches too much TV, you can help by suggesting other, more productive activities for them to do with their time.
+Perhaps your family can learn to monitor and limit TV time.
+It’s also essential to come up with activities that allow you and your spouse to connect without involving TV.
+Slowly replacing TV time with more meaningful activities can help curb the addiction.

-At the end of the day, it is your partner’s decision whether or not they will break the excessive TV habit or not.
-For many people the obsession with the television can and will cause such a divide in the relationship that it may difficult to fix and separation may be necessary.
-If you are at this point, you may want to hand your partner an ultimatum and let them decide for themselves whether their virtual world is more important than their real world.
+At the end of the day, it’s your partner’s decision whether or not they’ll break the excessive TV habit.
+For many people, an obsession with TV can create such a divide in the relationship that it may be difficult to fix.
+In some cases, separation may even be necessary.
+If it comes to that, you may need to give your partner an ultimatum: choose their virtual world or the real one with you.

 My husband is retired & we have 23 year age difference